 In 2020, for the first time ever, Cannabis scheduling status within international law evolves.
 WHO’s 4-years assessment process of therapeutic value and harms related to Cannabis sativa L., repealing the 1950’s ban, is likely to change policies globally – to focus on medical access, health and Human Rights.
 This page compiles some of the work produced to impulse the review process and ensure the independence, objectivity, and comprehensiveness of the assessment.

 On January 2019, the World Health Organization (WHO) released the final outcome of its scientific assessments of Cannabis sativa-based products and substances, following the reviews undertaken at its Expert Committee on Drug Dependence 39th, 40th and 41st meetings.
 The very positive outcome (best result WHO could possibly come up with in the current context) acknowledges the medical benefits of Cannabis and cannabinoids, reintegrates them into pharmacopeias, balances harms, and de facto repeals the WHO position from 1954 according to which “there should be an extension of the efforts towards the abolition of cannabis from all legitimate medical practice.”

 The international scheduling proposed by WHO provides with a highly simplified and normalised international control, as well as an eased possibility for countries to provide legal and safe access for medical use in a pragmatic, coherent, and rights-enhancing manner.
 But it is not binding on Member States.

-The final adoption of these recommendations by the UN Commission on Narcotic Drugs (CND) takes place on 2 December 2020 during CND’s reconvened 63rd session decided to withdraw Cannabis and cannabis resin from Schedule IV, making history!
-Clic the image to access updates:
+The UN Commission on Narcotic Drugs (CND) on 2 December 2020 during CND’s reconvened 63rd session decided to withdraw Cannabis and cannabis resin from Schedule IV, making history!
+Clic the image to access full results:

 Click here to unfold more background information